NBCLab/nimare-paper/content/resources.md

 Nevertheless, while individual meta-analyses should not be published from Neurosynth, many derivative analyses have been performed and published (e.g., {cite:p}`Chang2013-si,De_la_Vega2016-wg,De_la_Vega2018-jc,Poldrack2012-it`).
 As evidence of its utility, Neurosynth has been used to define _a priori_ regions of interest (e.g., {cite:p}`Josipovic2014-hx,Zeidman2012-fj,Wager2013-ab`) or perform meta-analytic functional decoding (e.g., {cite:p}`Chen2018-of,Pantelis2015-bq,Tambini2017-iu`) in many first-order (rather than meta-analytic) fMRI studies.

-**Listing 2** displays an example code snippet illustrating how to fetch the Neurosynth database and convert it to a NiMARE dataset.
+Here, we download the Neurosynth database from where it is stored (https://github.com/neurosynth/neurosynth-data) and convert it to a NiMARE `Dataset`.

 ```{code-cell} ipython3
 from nimare import extract